 Jon Keeling – Keeling Sensei lived at the Hoitsugan Sep 1985 to July 1988, July-Aug 1990 and for a few other short stays.
 He lived & trained in Tokyo for a total of 8 years and for a few years taught most of the Saturday classes at the Hoitsugan.
 On Hoitsugan kata teams that placed 3rd, 2nd and 1st in different years at the JKA All-Tokyo Championships.
 Chief Instructor, Silicon Valley Karate.
-Was organizer of 1st & 3rd Hoitsugan Seminars in northern California in 2004 & 2008 and this one in 2014 as well.
+He is the one who originally conceived the idea of these Hoitsugan Seminars camps and has been the organizer/host of the 1st, 3rd, 4th & 5th Hoitsugan Seminars Camps in northern California in 2004, 2008, 2014 and 2020.

 Leon Montoya – Lived at the Hoitsugan from 1986 for several years and still today lives in Tokyo (but no longer at the Hoitsugan).
 Graduate of the JKA Instructors’ Course in Tokyo (1996).
-Currently instructor at the Hoitsugan Dojo, assisting Kawawada Sensei.
-On Hoitsugan kumite teams placing several times at the JKA All-Tokyo Championships and has competed many times in the All-Japan JKA Individual Championships.
+For many years was an instructor at the Hoitsugan Dojo, assisting Kawawada Sensei.
+On Hoitsugan kumite teams placing in the top 3 several times at the JKA All-Tokyo Championships and has competed many times in the All-Japan JKA Individual Championships.

 Jeremy Peck – Peck Sensei lived at the Hoitsugan 1987-88 and July-Sep 1990.
 He spent an additional year+ living and training in Japan prior to staying at the Hoitsugan and during that time trained regularly at the Aoyama Gakuin University dojo.
 On Hoitsugan kata team that placed 2nd and 1st in 1987 and 1988 in the JKA All-Tokyo Championships.
-Peck Sensei has taught at Cabrillo College in Aptos, University of California Santa Cruz and in Monterey, California.
+Peck Sensei has taught at several dojo on both US coasts and currently teaches in Monterey, California.

 Glen Michel – Trained at the JKA Honbu, the Hoitsugan, and Seto Juku from 1987 to 1991.
 In the US, he has trained with Field Sensei in Santa Monica, California and with Yabe Sensei in Torrance, California.
 Presently, he is Assistant Instructor with Michael Berger (see above).
 Mr. Michel was one of the organizers for Hoitsugan Seminars II in 2005.